 Steelite Distinction Morella Wins Prestigious SMART Label Award at HOSTMilano

-Steelite International is proud to announce that Steelite Distinction Morella, has been honored with the SMART Label award by HOSTMilano.
+Steelite International announces that Steelite Distinction Morella, a Made for Life collection, has been honoured with the SMART Label award by HOSTMilano.

 The SMART Label is an esteemed recognition within the hospitality industry, awarded to products, services, or projects that demonstrate exceptional functionality, technological innovation, environmental sustainability, and social or ethical impact.